 Badass Exercises: Be King of the Prison (Or Local Rec Center)

-There are some exercises that automatically tell onlookers, “Don’t mess with this dude.”
-If you can pull these off with decent form, you’ll be certifiably prison fit.
+Some exercises automatically tell onlookers, "Don't mess with this dude."
+If you can pull these off with decent form, you'll be certifiably prison fit.

 Muscle-ups: This is like a pull-up on steroids.
 You start in a hanging position, then explode up to the point where your upper body is hoisted above the bar.

 Handstand push-ups: Who needs a shoulder press when you can press your entire body?
 Start in a handstand position up against a wall.
 Slowly lower your body until your head taps the floor and push yourself back up.